Cooperly/Cooperly/README.md

-i'm void, and i guess i code and do silly stuff in my free time. that's all?
+i'm void, i do nerdy stuff. nothing interesting or spectacular

 <!---
 Cooperly/Cooperly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.